hitsave-io/xyz/client/docs/guides/files.md

 Now, no matter where you run `load_dataset`, HitSave will download and restore the directory, or reuse the existing downloaded directory if `load_dataset` has already been run on this computer.
 This is useful if you are processing data in an ephemeral docker container.
 You can always be sure that the exact version of the data you need will be available.
-You can avoid uneccessary redownloads by configuring the HitSave cache to be on a persistent volume.
+You can avoid unnecessary redownloads by configuring the HitSave cache to be on a persistent volume.